TL; DR: Agile Metrics

 In this example, we were using a kind of estimation poker to answer each question with one of the three values green, orange, and red.
 The colors were coded as follows:

-- Orange: It worked for the team but there was room for improvement.
+- Orange: It workes for the team but there is room for improvement.

-- Red: It either didn’t apply, for example the team wasn’t using burn down charts, or the practice was still failing.
+- Red: It either does not apply, for example, the team is not using burndown charts, or the practice is still failing.

-If the resulting Scrum practices map is getting greener over time, the team is on the right track.
-Otherwise, you have to dig deeper to understand the reasons why there is no continuous improvement, and adapt accordingly.
+If the resulting Scrum practices map is getting greener over time, the Scrum Team is on the right track.
+Otherwise, you have to dig deeper to understand the reasons why there is no continuous improvement and adapt accordingly.
+This form of data is valuable input for Sprint Retrospectives and discussions with the management, for example, to demonstrate the need for further training.

-In addition to this exercise, I also like to run an anonymous poll at the end of every 2-week-sprint.
-The poll is comprising of three questions that are each answered on a scale from 1 to 10:
+In addition to this exercise, I also like to run an anonymous poll at the end of every Sprint.
+The poll is comprising of four questions that are each answered on a scale from 1 to 10:

-- What value did the team deliver last sprint?
-(1: we didn’t deliver any value, 10: we delivered the maximum value possible.)
+- What value did the team deliver the last sprint?
+(1: we didn’t deliver any value; 10: we delivered the maximum value possible.)

 - Are you happy working with your teammates?
-(1: I am looking for a new job, 10: I cannot wait to get back to the office on Monday mornings.)
+(1: No, I am already looking for a new job; 10: Yub, I cannot wait to get back to the office on Monday mornings.)

-The poll takes less than 30 seconds of each team member’s time, and the results are of course available to everyone.
-Again, tracking the development of the three qualitative metrics provides insight into trends that otherwise might go unnoticed.
+The poll takes less than 60 seconds of each team member’s time, and the results are of course available to everyone.
+Again, tracking the development of the four qualitative metrics provides insight into trends that otherwise might go unnoticed.
+Again, the data provides good input for a Sprint Retrospective.

 Cannot see the subscription form?